sonic-net/SONiC/doc/TACACSPLUS_PASSKEY_ENCRYPTION.md

 The implementation stands on three key pillars.
 1. OPENSSL toolkit is used for encryption / decryption
 2. aes-128-cbc is the encoding format used for encryption / decryption
-3. Device MAC address is used as a Password for encryption / decryption
+3. A unique Device MAC address used as a salt/password to encrypt/decrypt the configured pass key

 #### Show CLI changes